 Morpheus is an interactive storytelling website.
 The story is created and told by the students of The Will Adams Centre in their voice, with their art and creations.

-It was made remotely during lockdown and was premiered as part of Art31‘s BounceBack Festival in June 2021, and is also being showcased as part of Electric Medway 2021 – Medway’s digital arts festival.
+It was made remotely during lockdown and premiered as part of Art31‘s BounceBack Festival in June 2021.
+Morpheus was also showcased as part of Electric Medway – Medway’s digital arts festival – in August 2021.

 “It’s different!
 It was an experience we’d never had before.
 It has strongly changed our confidence in a way.
 It’s made us put ourselves out there.
 It’s like we are stepping into each other’s shoes when we haven’t done it before.”